FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_stream_edge_backend.md

     **On the Back End:**

 2. Generate a self-issued local certificate server that will only be used for streaming communications.
-For additional information, refer to <a href="../c_st_certificates/t_st_localcertificatesandcsrs#Generate" class="MCXref xref">Generate a self-issued server certificate</a>.
+For additional information, refer to [Generate a self-issued server certificate](../c_st_certificates/t_st_localcertificatesandcsrs#Generate).

 3. Search for and configure the `Streaming.TrustedAliases` parameter with the alias of the CA certificate of the Edge that was imported.
-For information on searching for configuration parameters, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Search" class="MCXref xref">Search for a parameter</a>.
-For information on changing configuration parameters, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Change" class="MCXref xref">Change a parameter value</a>.
+For information on searching for configuration parameters, refer to [Search for a parameter](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Search).
+For information on changing configuration parameters, refer to [Change a parameter value](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationparameters#Change).

 4. Add a new zone on the Back End for the Edge.
-For additional network zone configuration information, refer to <a href="../c_st_networkzones/t_st_networkzones#Specify4" class="MCXref xref">Manage the communication across Transaction Manager, protocol and proxy servers</a>
+For additional network zone configuration information, refer to [Manage the communication across Transaction Manager, protocol and proxy servers](../c_st_networkzones/t_st_networkzones#Specify4)

     > **Note:**
     >